diogo-arista/ceos-clab-101/README.md

-# Arista AVD & Containerlab Dev Container Environment
+# Containerlab Dev Container Environment

 This repository provides a ready-to-use development environment for working with Arista Validated Designs (AVD) and Containerlab, leveraging VS Code Dev Containers.
 It includes Ansible, PyAVD, Containerlab, Docker-in-Docker, and necessary dependencies, all configured within a container.